dotnet/designs/accepted/2020/better-obsoletion/better-obsoletion.md

 For 1st parties, the Roslyn team already tracks [diagnostic ranges in GitHub](https://github.com/dotnet/roslyn-analyzers/blob/master/src/Utilities/Compiler/DiagnosticCategoryAndIdRanges.txt).
 We should give clear guidance to developers to pick a prefix that they own.
-The Roslyn [might also want to reserve prefixes](https://github.com/dotnet/roslyn/issues/40351).
+The Roslyn team [might also want to reserve prefixes](https://github.com/dotnet/roslyn/issues/40351).